-Print one copy of App User Testing -Activity Guide for each student If possible, have outside users available to test the teams' apps prior to this testing day
+Print one copy of the activity guide for each student

+If possible, have outside users available to test the teams' apps prior to this testing day

 Heads Up!
 Please make a copy of any documents you plan to share with students.